Exploring Denmark's Nature

 I'm used to being in close contact with nature and being outside, more specifically in the mountains.
 So exploring Denmark's nature was a perfect activity for me - but what in the world does Denmark have to offer with no mountains?

 That's why I decided to investigate what Denmark's nature has to offer.

 A Vast Coastline

-Once I read that in Denmark you’re at a maximum 40 miles from a shoreline – there aren’t many places on earth that can boast of that!
-As many might know, Denmark is a maritime nation to the bone; not surprising, considering its proximity to the sea.
-This has naturally also given rise to many a fantastic sailors yarn.
-One of my favourite stories dates back to the first war against the Swedish King Karl Gustav in 1658, when the Swedish troops crossed the frozen Little Belt between Jutland and Funen on foot.
 Regardless of where we head along the Danish shores there is a story of old to be told and remembered.
-This gives us a solid perspective when we’re out exploring these places for ourselves.
-Personally I enjoy kayaking and consequently find marine life in Denmark incredibly interesting: Seeing and interacting with nature and wildlife give me a stronger connection to places.
-My next project will be touring and exploring the plethora of all the small islands scattered around Denmark.
-Do you have a projects like that yourself?
-If not, you’re more than welcome to set explore Denmark with me.
+This gives us a solid perspective when we're out exploring these places for ourselves.
+Personally, I enjoy kayaking and thus also find marine life in Denmark incredibly interesting: Seeing and interacting with nature and wildlife gives me a stronger connection to places.
+My next project will be touring and exploring the plethora of all the small islands, scattered around Denmark.
+Do you have a project like that yourself?
+If not, you're more than welcome to set explore Denmark with me.